 5. Home Repairs

 We all want to live somewhere we feel warm and safe, and this means preparing for any unexpected home repairs.
 Boilers can be notoriously temperamental, and if yours goes bust you could be faced with the prospect of no hot water or heating.
+Boilers are very expensive to replace but luckily there’s the option to buy boilers on finance if you don’t have the money set aside for this expense.
+This helps you ease the financial burden of having your boiler replaced.
 Likewise, you never know what the weather might throw at you; tough winds could mean collapsed fences, whilst torrential rain could wreak havoc on your guttering.

 6. Technical Mishaps

 In our modern world, we rely on technology for just about everything, and a broken phone or laptop could be disastrous.
 Whilst you might be careful with your gadgets, one of your kids could easily break them or they could get stolen.
 An emergency fund will be able to replace or repair your gadget and keep you connected to the online world.

 It’s not all doom and gloom!
 You might get to a point where you urgently need a vacation, or perhaps a close friend is getting married on a beach somewhere far, far away.
 Whatever the situation, an emergency fund can also be used to treat yourself to a well-earned break from all the other problems life could throw at you.